Give a Little Bit

 "Give a Little Bit" is the opening song on Supertramp's 1977 album Even in the Quietest Moments...
 The song was released as a single that same year and became an international hit for the band, peaking at number 15 on the Billboard Pop Singles chart.
-It was a chart hit in the band's native UK, reaching number 29 on the UK Singles Chart.
-The single was re-released in 1992 to raise funds for the ITV Telethon Charity event, but failed to chart.
+It was a chart hit in the band's native UK, reaching number 29 on the UK singles chart.